 YouTube API changes.

-- MySQL DB to hold changes
+- MySQL DB backend

 - Automatic app updater tool